Ancient Medicine for Modern Life

 TCM modalities include Acupuncture, Herbal Medicine and Tui Na Bodywork.
 These are energetic and physical tools utilized to address the body’s inner landscape, signaling deep rest and repair.

-Acupuncture is widely sought for pain reduction, however it thrives in restoring systems such as the nervous system, respiratory system, immune system, hormonal axis’s, and digestive system.
+Acupuncture is widely sought for pain reduction, however it thrives in restoring systems such as the nervous system, gastrointestinal system and immune system.

 “Take care of your inner garden, and your spirit will flourish.”